prototypefund/reproducible-website/_docs/sharing_certifications.md

-Debian is thinking of allowing [multiple Debian Developers to upload signatures](https://wiki.debian.org/ReproducibleBuilds/BuildinfoSpecification#buildinfo_signatures) attesting that they have been to reproduce a build.
+Debian is thinking of allowing [multiple Debian Developers to upload signatures](https://wiki.debian.org/ReproducibleBuilds/BuildinfoSpecification#buildinfo_signatures) attesting that they have been able to reproduce a build.

 The question is also related to the work lead by Ben Laurie on [binary transparency](https://groups.google.com/forum/#!forum/binary-transparency).